How to complain about the SPSO’s customer service

 - contact you, where we think this is necessary, to understand why you are unhappy and what outcome you are looking for

-- give you a full response to the complaint as soon as possible and usually within 20 working days.
+- give you a full response to the complaint as soon as possible and usually within 20 working days unless there are exceptional circumstances.

-Your complaint will be investigated by a member of our Senior Management Team.
+Your complaint will be investigated by a member of our management team.
 If our investigation will take longer than 20 working days, we’ll tell you and keep you updated on progress.

 What if I’m still dissatisfied?